intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 A formal liaison relationship is established between the IETF and another organization when it is mutually agreeable and beneficial to do so.
-From the IETF's perspective this is needed only when required for specific purposes.
-However, there might be formal requirements from the peer organization to enable collaboration within the peer organization's processes.
+From the IETF's perspective, this is needed only when required for specific purposes as described below.
+However, there might be formal requirements from the peer organization for a formal liaison relationship to enable collaboration within the peer organization's processes.

 The IAB uses two different aspects when it considers whether or not to establish a formal relationship with a peer organization.
 The first aspect deals with the level of collaboration needed,